 My name is Ryan Luke and I am a Police Lieutenant for a large agency in Arizona.
 I started an online education business called Arrest Your Debt which is geared to help first responders get out of debt and start building wealth on any income.

 I started to Arrest Your Debt two and a half years ago and have slowly built it up to bring in about $3,500 a month and growing.
 I also travel to other police departments to offer in-person financial wellness training for first responders.

 53. The Modest Wallet ($102K/year)

-Ricardo Pina (from Toronto, ON, Canada) started The Modest Wallet over 3 years ago.
+Ricardo Pina (from Toronto, ON, Canada) started The Modest Wallet about 4 years ago.

 Hello, my name is Ricardo Pina, and I’m the founder of The Modest Wallet, a personal finance website helping millennials make smarter money decisions.

 Today, after almost two years of being in business, The Modest Wallet brings in an average of $8,500 per month in revenue and has amassed a following of more than 200,000 people across various social media channels.

 Sam Dogen (from San Francisco, CA, USA) started Financial Samurai over 13 years ago.

 My name is Sam Dogen, founder of Financial Samurai.
 Financial Samurai is one of the largest independently-owned personal finance sites with about 1 million organic visitors a month.
 Everything I write and publish is based on firsthand experience because money is too important to be left up to pontification.